Muradhanki/Password-Generator/README.md

 ![Screenshot](https://github.com/Muradhanki/Password-Generator/blob/main/images/6%20final%20pw%20page.jpg "Web application Screen Shot")

-Being a a future front-end developer, I was in need of final code to run the print the analysis to the console by using JavaScript.
+Being a a future front-end developer, I was in need of final code to run the paswword output to the web application by using JavaScript.

 The following image shows the web application's appearance and functionality: